 Petersburg City Public Schools includes these notices in the annual student and parent handbook that is given to every student at the start of every school year.
 The handbook is also online.
 The back cover of the handbook is a form that families must sign and return to school each year; the form is also available here.

-The superintendent must prepare and distribute notification of the estimated average per pupil cost for public education in the division for the upcoming school year.
-The notice must also include actual per pupil state and local education expenditures for the previous school year.
-The notice may include federal funds spent for public education in the division.
+The superintendent must prepare and distribute notification of the estimated average per-pupil cost for public education in the division for the upcoming school year.
+The notice must also include actual per-pupil state and local education expenditures for the previous school year.
+The notice may include federal funds spent on public education in the division.
 The notice shall be made available in a form provided by DOE and published on the school division’s website or in hard copy on request.
 The notice should be printed on a form prescribed by the Board of Education and distributed to school divisions for publication.
 School Board Policy DIA Reporting Per Pupil Costs; Va.
 Code § 22.1-92.

 Parents must be notified annually regarding the academic and career guidance and personal/social counseling programs which are available to their children.
 The notification must include the purpose and general description of the programs, information regarding ways parents may review materials to be used in guidance and counseling programs at their child's school and information about the procedures by which parents may limit their child's participation in such programs.
 8 VAC 20-620-10.
 (See School Board Policy IJ Guidance and Counseling Program).

 Each division must notify the parents of rising eleventh and twelfth grade students of

 - requirements for graduation pursuant to the standards for accreditation, and

 - requirements that have yet to be completed by the individual student for graduation.